Speak English or Die: Reception

-Speak English or Die was well received and is considered one of the greatest and most influential crossover thrash albums of all time.
+Speak English or Die was well received and is considered one of the greatest and most influential crossover thrash albums of all time, according to sources such as Punk News and Ultimate Guitar.
 Allmusic gave the album 4.5 stars out of 5 and said, "S.O.D.'s Speak English or Die was an important record in the fusion of hardcore punk with thrash and speed metal".

 Speak English or Die has sold over one million copies worldwide.

 Legacy

 The album was re-released by Megaforce in August 1995 and a platinum edition of the album was released in February 2000.

 In August 2014, Revolver placed Speak English or Die on its "14 Thrash Albums You Need to Own" list.

-Al Jourgensen, frontman of industrial metal band Ministry, describes Speak English or Die as an influential album that inspired him to add thrash metal guitar riffs to the band's music starting with 1989's The Mind Is a Terrible Thing to Taste.
+Al Jourgensen, frontman of industrial metal band Ministry, describes Speak English or Die as an influential album that inspired him to add thrash metal guitar riffs to his band's music starting with 1989's The Mind Is a Terrible Thing to Taste.
 He adds that Speak English or Die is "one of the best records ever."
 The group would later cover "United Forces" for their 2012 album Relapse.

 Scott Ian once recalled that Eddie Vedder was a fan of the album as well, saying he "cornered me one night at a party for 25 minutes telling me this story about the first time he heard Speak English Or Die and how it affected his life."

-There were also plans for a Speak English or Die tribute album featuring multiple artists during the late '90s, but the release never materialized.
+There were also plans for a Speak English or Die tribute album featuring multiple artists during the late 1990s; however, the release never materialized.

-The 12th song “Milk” is featured in the soundtrack to the 2003 game Tony Hawk’s Underground.